Govt proposes exempting certain M&A deals from Competition Comm approval requirement | Law-Order

 Vaibhav Choukse, Partner & Head - Competition Law at JSA Advocates & Solicitors, said the draft rules enlist certain kinds of M&A (Merger & Acquisition) transactions which will not require approval from the CCI.

-These include intra-group transactions, certain types of minority and creeping acquisitions, and rights issue as they will not have an impact on the competition in the market, he added.
+These include intra-group transactions, certain types of minority and creeping acquisitions, and rights issues as they will not have an impact on the competition in the market, he added.

 According to him, the rules will replace and modify the existing categories of M&A transactions that are exempt.
 The rules also modify the affiliate test required to map overlaps between the parties to the M&A transaction.